StevenMamet/qiime2-P2IRC/README.md

 For this to work, you should have the latest version of cutadapt (version 2.1 or greater) installed.
 I found I couldn't install it in the qiime2 environment and had to install in my base environment.
 I run the cutadapt step outside of qiime2.

+Parallel is required to run cutadapt as it's coded below.
+If you don't have parallel, you'll need to install it.

+`ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)" < /dev/null 2> /dev/null`
+`brew install parallel`

 Note: if you mess up and want to stop a process from running, press ctrl and c to kill it.

 First make this directory in canola.
 This is where you'll transfer the manifest.csv file to (more on that shortly).